Mike Adams

 John Anderson

-was previously a camera operator on Wanted, Heartbeat and
+and was previously a camera operator on Wanted, Heartbeat and The

 Michael Apted

-Responsible for 7 Up, and its' subsequent 7-year sequels.
+England.
+Responsible for 7 Up, and its' subsequent 7-year

 TV credits include: Play for Today: The Reporters (1972), Play for Today: Joy (1972), Play for Today: Highway Robbery (1973), Play for Today: Kisses At Fifty (1973), Play for Today: Jack Point (1973), Play for Today: High Kampf (1973), Play for Today: Wednesday Love (1975), Play for Today: Stronger Than The Sun (1977), The Dustbinmen, The Lovers